Dark matter's secret identity could be hiding in distorted 'Einstein rings'

 "The result suggests axions are a more probable candidate for dark matter," Ruggeri said, which has left some scientists "buzzing with excitement."
 However, the debate is still far from settled, and follow-up studies are required to prove this theory, she added.

 Axions and WIMPs aren't the only possible candidates for dark matter.
 Past research suggested that the invisible matter could also consist of neutrinos, gravitons or tiny black holes (also known as "Fermi balls").
-Even more far-out studies suggest that dark matter could actually be made of dark matter interacting with itself in unknown extra dimensions.
+Even more far-out studies suggest that dark matter could actually be made of dark matter interacting with itself in unknown extra dimensions

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.